-Although most paragangliomas and pheochromocytomas are noncancerous, some can become cancerous (malignant) and spread to other parts of the body (metastasize).
+Paragangliomas and pheochromocytomas are typically considered an undetermined tumor type, meaning they can be noncancerous (benign) or become cancerous (malignant) and spread to other parts of the body (metastasize).
 Extra-adrenal paragangliomas become malignant more often than other types of paraganglioma or pheochromocytoma.

 Researchers have identified several types of hereditary paraganglioma-pheochromocytoma.
 Each type is distinguished by its genetic cause.
 People with types 1, 2, and 3 typically develop paragangliomas in the head or neck region.
 People with type 4 usually develop extra-adrenal paragangliomas in the abdomen and are at higher risk for malignant tumors that metastasize.
 The other types are very rare.
 Hereditary paraganglioma-pheochromocytoma is typically diagnosed in a person's 30s.

 Paragangliomas and pheochromocytomas can occur in individuals with other inherited disorders, such as von Hippel-Lindau syndrome, Carney-Stratakis syndrome, and certain types of multiple endocrine neoplasia.
 These other disorders feature additional tumor types and have different genetic causes.
 Some paragangliomas and pheochromocytomas occur in people with no history of the tumors in their families and appear not to be inherited.
 These cases are designated as sporadic.